Corporate Social Responsibility at Stahl: The Stahl Sustainability StandardScroll down to read more

 Safety, Health and Environment (SHE)

-Our Safety, Health and Environment (SHE) policy is to manage our activities without hurting anyone, annoying our neighbours or harming the environment.
+Our Safety, Health and Environment (SHE) policy is to manage our activities without hurting anyone, annoying our neighbors or harming the environment.
 We believe that 'prevention is better than cure,' that a safe working environment is a collective endeavor and we protect our colleagues and each other.
 Stahl has a very good track record when it comes to SHE standards.

 CO2 emissions, water usage, energy and waste